What Fuel Do Trains Use?

 How Does a Diesel-Electric Engine Work

 A diesel-electric engine combines a diesel engine with an electric generator and an electric motor to provide power to a vehicle or machinery.
 The diesel engine drives the generator, which produces electricity.
-This electricity is then used to power electric motors that drive the vehicle’s wheels or perform other tasks.

 3. Gas-Turbine